Uber: Cancellation fraud ('cancellations for unearned payouts') deactivation appeal

 • Your full trip or delivery timeline for the flagged period

-• an earnings statement showing you never collected cancellation fees
+• An earnings statement showing you never collected cancellation fees

-• per-cancellation causes (app freeze, closed restaurant, rider no-show) with timestamps
+• Per-cancellation causes (app freeze, closed restaurant, rider no-show) with timestamps

-• any support tickets about app problems that day
+• Any support tickets about app problems that day

-The angle that actually works
+What actually works

 They're saying you canceled on purpose to collect fees, so answer the money part first: show you never collected those fees.
 Then go through each flagged cancellation one at a time.
 Canceling too much is not the same as running a scam; keep those two things separate in your letter.